okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

  * `profile` is only available for OAuth 2.0 client apps.
 See [Profile object](#profile-object).
  * When you specify a value for the `request_object_signing_alg` property, all request objects from the client are rejected if not signed with the specified algorithm.
 The algorithm must be used when the request object is passed by value (using the request parameter).
 If a value for `request_object_signing_alg` isn't specified, the default is any algorithm that is supported by both the client and the server.

-##### App names and settings
+##### App names

 The Okta Integration Network (OIN) defines the catalog of applications that can be added to your Okta organization.
-Each application has a unique name (key) and schema that defines the required and optional settings for the application.
-When adding an application, you must specify the unique app name in the request as well as any required settings.
+Each application has a unique name (key) that you must specify.

 The catalog is currently not exposed via an API.
 While additional apps may be added via the API, only the following template applications are documented: